jpstaub/reverse-proxy-ripcord/README.md

     ```$ docker-compose logs -f```

 11. With clean logs, browse to the test address entered in `webserver.conf`.
-The test page above proves a successful deployment.
+The test page included above proves a successful deployment.
 12. Stop an instance with:

     ```$ docker-compose stop```